 No matter what state you live in, child care is often a big expense.

-Residents also don’t have to pay a state income tax in Alaska, Florida, Nevada, Washington, South Dakota, Texas, or Wyoming.
+Residents also don’t have to pay a state income tax in Alaska, Florida, Nevada, New Hampshire, Washington, South Dakota, Texas, or Wyoming.

-• Music lovers can soak up some history at the Country Music Hall of Fame in Nashville: Tickets start at $17.95
+• Music lovers can soak up some history at the Country Music Hall of Fame in Nashville: Tickets start at $27.95 for adults

 How Much Money Do You Need to Live Comfortably in Tennessee?